 Silva has shown promise since his move in 2020 and still has time on his side, but with just four goals in 62 appearances, many feel his huge fee was too excessive given how raw the young forward is.

-With zero goals at all this season, the 19-year-old is certainly struggling to justify his fee, but if Football Manager is anything to go by, it is surely only a matter of time before he starts finding the back of the net.
+With zero goals at all last season, the 20-year-old is certainly struggling to justify his fee, but if Football Manager is anything to go by, it is surely only a matter of time before he starts finding the back of the net.
+He’s currently out on loan at Anderlecht, where he’s scored 10 goals in 21 appearances so far this season.
+Progress.

 6. Vinicius Junior